seanox/pdf-service/manual/Introduction.md

 ### Template

 Abstract class for implementing templates.
 The implementation defines the resource management, the preparation of markup, the generation of markup and can optionally also define the PDF rendering.
 The service only uses the API and has no own template and markup generator.

 ### Resources

-Templates are based on an implementation of the [Template](#template) and the annoation [Resources](#resources), which with `base` and `template` contains information about the base directory of the resources (CSS, images, fonts, ...), as well the path of the markup template with the same name.
+Templates are based on an implementation of the [Template](#template) and the annotation [Resources](#resources), which with `base` and `template` contains information about the base directory of the resources (CSS, images, fonts, ...), as well the path of the markup template with the same name.

 ### Multiplex

 The template can contain three fragments: header, content, footer.
 The content can be generated in one step.
 Because the content is framed in a page and the page can contain margins in which headers and footers must be inserted.
 Header and footer must therefore be inserted later as an overlay.
 Header and footer can contain their own placeholders and are therefore generated separately.
 So the special placeholders `#[page]` (current page number) and `#[pages]` (total number) can also be used.

 The multiplexer separates the markup for the fragments: header, content, footer into completely separate (X)HTML documents.
 This way, three templates can be